 GRILLART Grill Brush and Scraper — Most Effective Cleaning

 The GRILLART Grill Brush and Scraper combines traditional wire bristles with a built-in scraper for comprehensive grill cleaning.
 This 18-inch brush provides safe reach while delivering thorough cleaning power for even the most stubborn buildup.
+Three rows of tightly woven stainless steel bristles won’t shed during use, addressing the biggest safety concern with traditional wire brushes.
+An integrated scraper blade handles tough, baked-on residue.
+The comfortable grip handle ensures secure control during cleaning.
+A 360-degree cleaning head conforms to round and flat grates equally well, making this a versatile option for anyone who owns multiple grills or smokers.

 Highlights

-- Three rows of tightly woven stainless steel bristles
+- Three rows of tightly woven stainless steel bristles resist shedding

-- Integrated scraper blade for tough buildup
+- Integrated scraper blade for tough baked-on buildup

-- 18-inch handle for safe reach
+- 18-inch handle for safe reach from the heat

-- 360-degree cleaning head design
+- 360-degree cleaning head conforms to round and flat grates

 - Comfortable non-slip grip handle